We’ve got witnesses: Jesus rose from the dead

 For “kindness,” Paul uses the Greek word charis, often translated as “grace.”

 Some Bible experts say Paul was thinking of Adam as the representative of Creation, and Jesus as the representative of the New Creation—which prophets had predicted.
 “I am about to do something new.
 See, I have already begun!”
-(Isaiah 43:19 NLT).
+(Isaiah 43:19 New Living Translation).

 Genesis 2:17; 3:19.